stryker-mutator/stryker-js/docs/configuration.md

 Command line: `--ignorePatterns dist,dist-test`<br />
 Config file: `"ignorePatterns": ["dist", "dist-test"]`<br />

-Specify the patterns to all files or directories that are not needed to run your tests and thus should _not be copied_ to the sandbox directory for mutation testing (blacklist).
-Each patterns in this array should be a `.gitignore`-style glob pattern.
+Specify the patterns to all files or directories that are not used to run your tests and thus should _not be copied_ to the sandbox directory for mutation testing.
+Each patterns in this array should be a [`.gitignore`-style glob pattern](https://git-scm.com/docs/gitignore#_pattern_format).

-Combining both [`files`](#files-string) and `ignorePatterns` is _not supported_.
-When both ares specified, `files` will be used.
+These patterns are **always ignored**: `['node_modules', '.git', '/reports', '/stryker.log', '.stryker-tmp']`.
+Because Stryker always ignores these, you should rarely have to adjust the `"ignorePatterns"` setting at all.
+If you want to undo one of these ignore patterns, you can use the `!` prefix, for example: `['!node_modules']`.

 If a glob pattern starts with `/`, the pattern is relative to the current working directory.
 For example, `/foo.js` matches to `foo.js` but not `subdir/foo.js`.

 When using the command line, the list can only contain a comma separated list of globbing expressions.

-These patterns are **always ignored**: `['node_modules', '.git', '/reports', '/stryker.log', '.stryker-tmp']`, if you want to undo one of these patterns, you can use the `!` prefix, for example: `['!node_modules']`.

 ### `inPlace` [`boolean`]